Back to Research

 - External writes require a linked issue or pull request note.

-- [ ] Name the Claude Code artifact first: a CLAUDE.md fragment, a Claude skill outline, a hook boundary, an MCP permission note, or a review checklist.
+- [ ] Name the Claude Code artifact first: a CLAUDE.md fragment, a skill outline, a hook boundary, an MCP permission note, or a review checklist.

 - [ ] Write the review checklist before generation starts: scope, owner, tests, rollback.